 The Virginia Master Naturalists

-This is a Community-Based Natural Resources Volunteer Program.
-The Northern Neck Chapter of the Virginia Master Naturalist volunteer work is focused on the lands and waters of the Northern Neck and the counties of the Middle Peninsula along the Rappahannock River and the Chesapeake Bay.
+The Northern Neck Chapter of the Virginia Master Naturalist program is a community-based natural resources volunteer program focused on the lands and waters of the Northern Neck and the counties of the Middle Peninsula along the Rappahannock River and the Chesapeake Bay.
+Last year we provided more than 5000 volunteer hours to support the Northern Neck’s natural resources programs.

 Bird, butterfly, frog and toad counts.
 Wildlife and native plant mapping and surveys.
 Camera trapping.
 Stream and beach monitoring.
 Citizen scientists all over the country follow consistent protocols to collect data that supply scientists and policy-makers with the information they need to make informed management and policy decisions.
 These data describe the lives, habits, and responsiveness to change of plant and animal species or communities.